dukith/nexteda/README.md

 # nexteda
 Machine learning API for EDA applications

-See the manual for QuickStart in Wiki.
+See the QuickStart for details.
+(Wiki -> Quick Start)